Autism

 The same mechanisms that cause autism to be missed in girls apply through adulthood: masking, camouflaging, and the fact that autistic adults who are verbally fluent and socially functional are rarely flagged by the systems designed to catch it.

-By adulthood, many autistic people have spent decades developing sophisticated strategies for appearing neurotypical.
-They've built scripts for social situations, learned which environments they can tolerate and which they can't, and often developed anxiety, depression, or exhaustion as secondary consequences of the sustained effort involved.
+By adulthood, many autistic people have spent decades developing sophisticated strategies for appearing neurotypical: building scripts for social situations, learning which environments they can tolerate, and often developing anxiety, depression, or exhaustion as secondary consequences of the sustained effort involved.
 Adults seeking help for anxiety or depression may have the underlying autism missed entirely.
+For people who've been living without the explanation of an autism diagnosis, those conditions often make more sense in retrospect.

 Signs of autism in adults that are commonly missed

-The textbook presentation — the non-verbal child lining up objects — describes a small minority of autistic people.
+The textbook presentation, the non-verbal child lining up objects, describes a small minority of autistic people.
 Adult autism, particularly in people without intellectual disability, often looks like this:

 Social and communication